 Find out more

-The British Autogenic Society is responsible for overseeing the training and quality of service provided by Autogenic Therapists in the UK.
+This professional association oversees the training and development of Autogenic Therapists in the UK.

 Dr Ian Ross describes extensive research underpinning AT and related practices.